AIDS-defining cancers in HIV-infected patients are

 Treatment of non-Hodgkin lymphoma is with various regimens of systemic, multidrug chemotherapy that includes cyclophosphamide, doxorubicin, vincristine, prednisone, and etoposide.
 These drugs are combined with IV rituximab and an anti-CD20 monoclonal antibody and supplemented with antiretroviral therapy (ART), prophylactic antibiotics and antifungals, and hematologic growth factors.
 Therapy may be limited by severe myelosuppression, particularly when combinations of myelosuppressive antitumor or antiretroviral drugs are used.
 Radiation therapy may debulk large tumors and control pain or bleeding.

-Incidence of primary CNS lymphoma is markedly increased in HIV-infected patients with very low CD4 counts.
+Incidence of primary central nervous system lymphoma is markedly increased in HIV-infected patients with very low CD4 counts.

-These lymphomas consist of intermediate- or high-grade malignant B cells, originating in CNS tissue.
-These lymphomas do not spread systemically, but the prognosis is poor; median survival is < 6 mo.
+Primary central nervous system lymphomas consist of intermediate- or high-grade malignant B cells, originating in central nervous system tissue.
+These lymphomas do not spread systemically, but the prognosis is poor; median survival is < 6 months.

 Presenting symptoms include headache, seizures, neurologic deficits (eg, cranial nerve palsies), and mental status changes.

-Acute treatment requires control of cerebral edema using corticosteroids.
+Acute treatment of primary central nervous system lymphomas requires control of cerebral edema using corticosteroids.
 Although whole-brain radiation therapy and antitumor chemotherapy with high-dose methotrexate alone or combined with other chemotherapy drugs or rituximab are commonly used, none of these regimens has been rigorously evaluated.
 In observational studies of ART and in a single clinical trial of rituximab, survival appeared improved.

 In HIV-infected women, prevalence of human papillomavirus (HPV) infection is increased, oncogenic subtypes (types 16, 18, 31, 33, 35, and 39) persist, and the incidence of cervical intraepithelial dysplasia (CIN) is up to 60%, but increased incidence of cervical cancer has not been proved.
 However, cervical cancers, if they occur, are more extensive, are more difficult to cure, and have higher recurrence rates after treatment.